 - PEP is available from sexual health clinics and accident & emergency departments.

-Post-exposure prophylaxis, or PEP, is a method of preventing HIV infection.
-It involves using a four-week course of the drugs used to treat HIV, taken very soon after a person may have been exposed to the virus.
+Post-exposure prophylaxis, or PEP, is a way of preventing HIV infection.
+It involves using a four-week course of the drugs used to treat HIV, taken very soon after you may have been exposed to the virus.

-The professional organisation of the UK's sexual health doctors produces guidelines recommending the circumstances in which PEP should be used.
+The professional organisation of the UK's sexual health doctors produces guidelines recommending when PEP should be used.

 Purpose of PEP

-PEP has been used for many years for healthcare workers who have had possible exposure to HIV; for example, after accidentally pricking themselves with needles previously used on people who were known to have HIV or considered at high risk of having HIV.
+PEP has been used for many years by healthcare workers who have possibly been exposed to HIV.
+For example, if they’ve accidentally pricked themselves with a needle that’s already been used on somebody with HIV or who is considered at high risk of having HIV.

 In the UK, PEP has also been made available to people who may have been exposed to HIV in other ways, including during sex.